olaals/datasets-rgb-pose-estimation/README.md

 ## Prerequisites
 ### Download Blender
-If [Blender](https://www.blender.org/) is used as the rendering backend, download an executable and specify the path to it in the config file.
+If [Blender](https://www.blender.org/) is used as the rendering backend, download Blender and specify the path to the executable in the config file.
 ### 3D models
 Place a 3D model dataset in 3d-datasets folder with the following structure:
 ```bash